Woman, toddler killed after car overturns into canal near Shelley - Local News 8

 Woman, toddler killed after car overturns into canal near Shelley

-SHELLEY, Idaho (KIFI)— A two-car crash near Shelley on Sunday afternoon claimed the lives of a 35-year-old woman and a 2-year-old girl after their vehicle overturned into a canal and became fully submerged.
+SHELLEY, Idaho (KIFI)— A two-car crash near Shelley on Sunday afternoon claimed the lives of a Rexburg woman and a 2-year-old girl after their vehicle overturned into a canal and became fully submerged.

 According to the Bingham County Sheriff's Office, the accident happened around 1:41 p.m. on October 5 near the intersection of 1100 E. and 1300 N.